-- a) That Camerfirma has a system that guarantees service quality. - b) That Camerfirma complies with the requirements of the Certification Policies that regulate the issuing of the different digital certificates. - c) That the CPS is in keeping with the provisions of the Policies, with that agreed by the Authority that approves the Policy and as established under current law. - d) That Camerfirma properly manages the security of its information systems. - e) In the OV and EV certificates, the audit checks variance with the policies established by CABFORUM in the "Baseline Requirements" as well as "EV SSL Certificate guidelines".
+- a) That Camerfirma has a system that guarantees service quality. - b) That the CPS is in keeping with the provisions of the Policies, with that agreed by the Authority that approves the Policy and as established under current law. - c) That Camerfirma properly manages the security of its information systems. - d) In the OV and EV certificates, the audit checks variance with the policies established by CABFORUM in the "Baseline Requirements" as well as "EV SSL Certificate guidelines".